Home » What You Need to Know About Hiking Pikes Peak

 Hiking the popular Crags Trail, by "Hiking Bob" Falcone

-The Crags trail starts on Forest Service Road 383, a little over 3 miles from Colorado Highway 67.
-FS 383 is a dirt road that can be a bit washboardy and bumpy at times, but except for after heavy rainfall or when snow covered, can be travelled by almost any vehicle.
 The trail starts across from a large parking lot just before the Crags Campground.
-The first half-mile from the parking lot, and the last half-mile before ascending to the rocky prominence of the Crags, are most difficult parts of the trail, but in reality are not very difficult.
-The trail is easy to follow, and in the spring and summer offers lots of wildflower viewing and in the fall is a nice place to see fall foliage change colors.
-In the winter, it’s a great trail for snowshoeing or cross country skiing.
-Back country camping is allowed along the trail corridor, but campsites must be at least 300’ from established trails and waterways.
+The first half-mile from the parking lot, and the last half-mile before the rocky prominence are most difficult.
+The trail is easy to follow, and in the spring and summer is full of wildflowers.
+The changing colors of fall are also breathtaking, and in winter, it’s a great trail for snowshoeing or cross-country skiing.
+Camping is allowed along the trail corridor, but campsites must be at least 300’ from established trails and waterways.

 To get there: From Colorado Springs, take U.S. 24 west through Woodland Park to the town of Divide.
 In Divide, turn left (south) on Colorado Highway 67 and travel south for about 4 miles.
 Forest Service Road 383 is on the left side of Highway 67, just past the entrance to Mueller State Park.
 Seasonal use pit toilets are available at the trailhead.